 This event will focus on both individual and multi-stakeholder efforts that can improve care through areas like payment reform, population health management, information technology support, social determinants of health, and other key factors.
 We hope these topics will be useful to policymakers, health system leaders, major employers, and providers alike.
 Our state’s competitiveness and the health of our population depends on our collective ability to build a more innovative and more effective health care system.

 - Corey Booker, Maternal-Fetal Medicine Physician; Founder and CEO, OnPulse

 - A. Wesley Burks, CEO, UNC Health and Dean, UNC Health Care

 - Christie Burris, NC Health Information Exchange Authority / NC HealthConnex

 - Mandy Cohen, Secretary, North Carolina Department of Health and Human Services

 - Patrick Conway, President and CEO, Blue Cross Blue Shield of North Carolina

-- Bill Roper, CEO, UNC Health and Dean, University of North Carolina at Chapel Hill School of Medicine
+- Bill Roper, Interim President, University of North Carolina

 - Karen Smith, Family Medical Practice, Raeford, NC